Akuli/asda/asdar/README.md

         - `Object`, `IntObject`, `StringObject` etc. These are used a **lot** in function declarations.
 These also have a named struct with the same name, because those can be forward-declared (see `interp.h`).
         - `Interp`.
-Also used a lot in function declarations.
+Similar to the objects: has struct with same name and used a lot in function declarations.
         - Callback functions with long signatures.
 See `objects/func.h`.
     - There are probably some other things that I forgot to mention here.
 Again, don't be nit-picky when it comes to style.